cakeio-unreal/cakeio-unreal.github.io/docs/core-api/special-types/policies.md

 Within the `CakePolicies.h` header file, the namespace `CakePolicies` defines default values for each Cake Policy enum.
 Any function parameter with a default value uses these default values, so if you wish to change the default CakeIO behavior for your project, you only have to change one place in the source code to accomplish this.

 !!! note
-    The `CakePolicies` namespace also contains some utility functions that can make working with the enums a bit more ergonomic; if you are curious, please browse the source code for more information!
+    The `CakePolicies` namespace also contains some utility functions that can make working with the enums a bit more ergonomic.
+If you are curious, please browse the source code for more information.

 ## OpDepth
-OpDepth is used to determine the depth an IO operation is applied in relation to the target directory.
+OpDepth determines the depth an IO operation is applied in relation to the target directory.

+> **ECakePolicyOpDepth**

 {{ read_csv(csv_policy('OpDepth')) }}